Use a QR Code reader on a mobile device to add this person as a contact:

 Human-AI teaming and Explainable AI

 - Naiseh, M., Cemiloglu, D., Althani, D., Jiang, N. and Ali, R., 2021.
 Explainable recommendations and calibrated trust: two systematic users’ errors.
-The Computer Journal.
+Computer.

 - Naiseh, M., 2020.
 Explainability Design Patterns in Clinical Decision Support Systems.
 In: The 14th International Conference on Research Challenges in Information Science 23-25 September 2020 Limassol, Cyprus.
 Proceedings - International Conference on Research Challenges in Information Science.